-7.10.3 Algorithm for Three-Level Mappings of APIC_ID
+7.10.4 Algorithm for Three-Level Mappings of APIC_ID

 Software can gather the initial APIC_IDs for each logical processor supported by the operating system at runtime5 and extract identifiers corresponding to the three levels of sharing topology (package, core, and SMT).
-The algorithms below focus on a non-clustered MP system for simplicity.
-They do not assume initial APIC_IDs are contiguous or that all logical processors on the platform are enabled.
+The three-level algorithms below focus on a non-clustered MP system for simplicity.
+They do not assume APIC IDs are contiguous or that all logical processors on the platform are enabled.

-Intel supports multi-threading systems where all physical processors report identical values in CPUID.1:EBX[23:16]), CPUID.46:EAX[31:26], and CPUID.47:EAX[25:14].
+Intel supports multi-threading systems where all physical processors report identical values in CPUID leaf 0BH, CPUID.1:EBX[23:16]), CPUID.46:EAX[31:26], and CPUID.47:EAX[25:14].
+The algorithms below assume the target system has symmetry across physical package boundaries with respect to the number of logical processors per package, number of cores per package, and cache topology within a package.